joinpursuit/Pursuit-Core-iOS/lessons/closures-two/full-lesson.md

     }
 }
 ```
+**Exercises**

-**Exercise** Add a squaring operator.
+1. Add a squaring operator.

-1. Parse input from the user into operator, and two operands.
-Reject non-conforming ops.
-2. Make question mark return a random operator.
-HW: use enums for operators.
+2. Add a power operator.
+3. Add an integer division operator.

 ## Map and Filter